-[NS 635 Mechanisms of Metabolic Regulation (also Biological Sciences 6351
+NS 635 Mechanisms of Metabolic Regulation (also Biological Sciences

 Spring.
 2 credits.
 Prerequisites: Chemistry 358 or 360 and either Biological Sciences 330 or 331 or permission of instructor.
 Offered alternate years.

-Next offered 1992-93.
-TR 9:05.
-Division faculty.
+T R 9:05.
+M. N. Kazarinoff.
 Lectures only.
 The identification and characterization of regulatory steps in metabolism are considered from both theoretical and practical aspects.
-The intracellular mechanisms of regulation are stressed, with specific examples examined in detail.]
+The intracellular mechanisms of regulation are stressed, with specific examples examined in

-NS 636 Integration and Coordination of Energy Metabolism(also Biological Sciences 637)
+[NS 636 Integration and Coordination of Energy Metabolism(also Biological Sciences 637)

 Fall.
 3 credits.
 Prerequisites: Biological Sciences 330 and 331, or equivalent.
+Not offered 1994-95.

 M W F 9:05.
 W. J. Arion.

-The elements and dynamics of energy metabolism in higher animals are systematically developed through biochemical characterizations of the metabolic components and structure of major tissues and organs, stressing correlations with physiologic functions.

-Mechanisms that control energy metabolism within individual tissues and coordinate these processes in an intact animal are analyzed in the contexts of selected physiologic and pathologic stresses.
+The dynamics of energy metabolism in humans and higher animals are developed through characterizations of how the metabolic components support the structure and function of the individual tissues.
+Mechanisms that control and coordinate energy metabolism within and between organs are analyzed in the context of selected physiological and pathological stresses.]

-[NS 637 Epidemiology of Nutrition
+NS 637 Epidemiology of Nutrition

 Spring.
 3 credits.
-Taught in conjunction with Advanced Epidemiology (Vet Med 665).
 Limited to graduate students.
-Prerequisites: Statistics and Biometry 602 or 604 or equivalent, NS 331 or equivalent, Vet Med 664 or equivalent.
-Not offered 1991-92.
+Prerequisites: Statistics and Biometry 602 or 604 or equivalent, NS 331 or equivalent.

 Hours to be announced.
 J.-P. Habicht.
 Course covers principles of nutritional epidemiology, impact assessment of nutrition intervention programs, and nutritional surveillance.
 Teaching principles of using nutritional information for decision making, including the levels of evidence about nutrition and health for making decisions.
-The course shows how the biochemistry and physiology of nutrition can be related to epidemiological assessment and research strategies.]
+The course shows how the biochemistry and physiology of nutrition can be related to epidemiological assessment and research

-[NS 638 Epidemiology of Nutrition Seminar
+NS 638 Epidemiology of Nutrition Seminar

 Spring.
 3 credits.
 Reserved for graduate students planning field intervention studies; by permission of instructor.
 Prerequisite: NS 637.
-Not offered 1991-92.

 Hours to be announced.
 J.-P. Habicht.
-Covers the meta-analysis, design, measurement, and analytic issues involved in developing, implementing, and analyzing studies of field interventions with nutritional impact.]
+Covers the meta-analysis, design, measurement, and analytic issues involved in developing, implementing, and analyzing studies of field interventions with nutritional